Title of statistical activity: Fish catch

 18.3.
 Data collection Systematic process of gathering data for official statistics.

-Legal persons submit data on commercial fishing to the Fisheries Economics Department of the Ministry of Rural Affairs.
-Statistics Estonia receives the data from the Ministry of Rural Affairs by e-mail.
+Legal persons submit data on commercial fishing to the Fishing Regulation Office of the Veterinary and Food Board.
+Statistics Estonia receives the data from the Veterinary and Food Board by e-mail.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 Arithmetic and qualitative controls are used in the validation process, including comparison with the data of previous periods and other surveys.